Audit logs

 • "session" is the session data.
 It describes the session of the user who performed the action.
 It is a JSON object with the following fields:

 • "user_agent" is the user agent.
-For actions that are perfomed by Omni itself it will be "Omni-Internal-Agent" and the rest of the fields will be empty.
+For actions that are performed by Omni itself, the user agent will be "Omni-Internal-Agent" and the rest of the fields will be empty.

 • "ip_address" is the IP address.
 For k8s_access this will be empty.